Blade Runner 2049: Social commentary

 Reviewing the film for Vice, Charlotte Gush was critical of its portrayal of women, who she said were "either prostitutes, holographic housewives" or victims dying brutal deaths.
 While acknowledging that "misogyny was part of the dystopia" in Scott's 1982 original, she stated that the sequel was "eye-gougingly sexist".
-Writing for The Guardian, Anna Smith expressed similar concerns, stating that "sexualised images of women dominate the stunning futuristic cityscapes" and questioned whether the film catered heavily to heterosexual men.
-Sara Stewart, of the New York Post, entitled her review "You'll love the new Blade Runner — unless you're a woman".
+Writing for The Guardian, Anna Smith expressed similar concerns, stating that "sexualised images of women dominate the stunning futuristic cityscapes".
+Sara Stewart of the New York Post entitled her review "You'll love the new Blade Runner—unless you're a woman".

 Rachael Kaines of Moviepilot countered that "the gender politics in Blade Runner 2049 are intentional": "The movie is about secondary citizens.
 Replicants.
 Orphans.
 Women.
 Slaves.
 Just by depicting these secondary citizens in subjugation doesn't mean that it is supportive of these depictions – they are a condemnation."

 Helen Lewis of the New Statesman suggested that the film is "an uneasy feminist parable about controlling the means of reproduction" and that "its villain, Niander Wallace, is consumed by rage that women can do something he cannot":